z9er/CyberpunkTHING/Test Page/Framework.md

 # Cyberpunk THING (Maybe the cyberpunk thing logo here?)

 Tired of the day-to-day in WTNC?
 Looking for more of a challenge?
-Cyberpunk THING offers a world more focused on immersion and realism, featuring a reduced (but sensible) HUD, more difficult and varied enemies and more balanced cyberware options, just to name a few
+Cyberpunk THING offers a world more focused on immersion and realism, featuring a reduced (but sensible) HUD, more difficult and varied enemies, and more balanced cyberware options, just to name a few.

 A bullet's a bullet, and Night City is full of hardened gangoons with hair triggers and bad attitudes.
 But they've never run into anything like you.